-Traveling to Bangkok
+Traveling to Bangkok Tourist Destinations

 Don’t Hug Monks

-Number 1 Don’t Hug Monks Because monks are held in such high regard and Thai culture is forbidden in society to be positioned higher than a monk in addition this monks aren’t even allowed to hand anything to women or even touch them if a monk needs to hand something to a woman he’ll set it down for her to pick up herself and on buses monks aren’t allowed to sit directly next to a woman and they’ll stand up and move if one does how crazy is that swab.
+Number 1 Don’t Hug Monks Because monks are held in such high regard and Thai culture is forbidden in society to be positioned higher than a monk, in addition, this monks aren’t even allowed to hand anything to women or even touch them if a monk needs to hand something to a woman he’ll set it down for her to pick up herself and on buses monks aren’t allowed to sit directly next to a woman and they’ll stand up and move if one does how crazy is that swab.

 Don’t Step On Thai Currency